10 Dog Enrichment Ideas for Your Pup (7 are DIY)

 4. Tennis balls

-Another classic dog toy, you can throw them for a rousing game of fetch or use them for a DIY puzzle toy, as mentioned above.
+Another classic dog toy, dog lovers can throw them for a rousing game of fetch or use them for a DIY puzzle toy, as mentioned above.

 With enough physical exercise and the right dog enrichment activities, problem behaviors disappear, and you’ll strengthen your dog’s well-being.